jlpteaching/ECS201A/hw5/hw5.rst

 For your convenience, all the questions to be answered in the report are repeated below.

 #.
-How did you prove that your minimax algorithm was implemented correctly?
+How did you ensure that your minimax algorithm was implemented correctly?
 #.
 How did you feel about creating the parallelized version of your minimax algorithm?
 Was it difficult to turn your sequential code into parallel code?
 #.
 Describe your experience with using ``cilkscreen``.
 Did you find any data races?
 If so, how did you manage to fix them?
 #.
 Graph your measurements of the parallelism found by ``cilkview`` with respect to the lookahead depth.
 Give a couple sentences of why you think the graph looks like it does.
 Did it look like what you expected?